-PowerPoint Presentation and Overview report submissions are to be uploaded to the Google Drive by Fri 14th of August.
-You will be provided with further details once you’ve registered.
+PowerPoint Presentation and Overview report submissions are to be uploaded to the Google Drive by Sun 5th September (4.59pm).
+Please refer to the guidelines for further details.

 UCCC Information Night

-The 2020 UCCC Information Night will be held online via zoom with pre-recorded video presentations from each of the 5 guest speakers.
-These will also be uploaded to YouTube and shared on ACHSC social media platforms after the event.
-A Q&A Google Form will be open from 5:30pm Mon 27th July – 5:30pm Tues 28th July for registrants to send in any questions they may have, and responses to the questions will be uploaded by 5:30pm Fri 31st of August.
+The 2021 UCCC Information Night will be held online via zoom with presentations from each of the 4 guest speakers.
+These will also be uploaded to YouTube and shared on YACI social media platforms after the event.

 Location: ONLINE via Zoom.
-The zoom link will be provided once you have purchased a free ticket using the Trybooking link below.
+The zoom link will be provided once you have purchased a free ticket using this Trybooking link https://www.trybooking.com/BSQXL

 Who can come?